 Global Studies Major

-Global Studies offers six different BA tracks for students to choose from:
+Global Studies offers five different BA tracks for students to choose from:

 Global Studies Minor